techhimanshu-beep/gcetmedia/README.md

 Step 3: Navigate the directory in which the main folder is present in the terminal.

-Step 4: Type “npm install” command in the terminal.
+Step 4: Type “npm install” command in the terminal to install node modules folder.

 Step 5: Make sure that you have MongoDB installed and running in the background.